 One of the most disruptive threats to ISPs, businesses, cloud platforms, and digital service providers is still distributed denial-of-service (DDoS) attacks.
 As IPv6 adoption picks up speed worldwide, attackers are honing strategies to take advantage of the protocol’s increased address space, novel packet behaviors, and hybrid IPv4–IPv6 environments.
 Large-scale random scanning is one of the risks that IPv6 lessens, but it also brings new DDoS challenges that call for updated defenses.
+A clear foundation begins with understanding how IPv6 addressing works, which is explained in Understanding IPv6 Address Types and Their Everyday Uses.

 Why DDoS Defense Models Are Modified by IPv6